TinkyFirst/AutomatisePlugin/automatise-plugin/README.md

 2. Activate the plugin from the WordPress admin plugins screen.

+When you change the redirect slug, the plugin automatically flushes rewrite rules so the redirect works immediately.

 After activation, open **Site Appearance** in the admin sidebar.
 From this page you can configure logo, favicon, colors and select which pages appear in the header and footer.
 The same page also contains a button to install and activate the included theme.

 ## Features